bfarahdel/recipe-web-app/README.md

 A website hosted on [Heroku](https://www.heroku.com/) and developed with the Python [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework and [React](https://reactjs.org/) framework that utilizes a [Heroku PostgreSQL](https://devcenter.heroku.com/articles/heroku-postgresql) database.

-User can make an account, search recipes based on the name of the recipe, and view ingredients and instructions for each recipe searched.
+User can make an account, search recipes based on the name of the recipe, view ingredients and instructions for each recipe searched, and view a YouTube video related to the recipe.

 When accessing the website intially, the login page will be displayed on the website.
 The user can either login or sign up.
-In order to sign up on the website, the user must enter a username and password between **2 to 20 characters** in length and will be notified if these specifications are not met.
+In order to sign up on the website, the user must enter their email as well as a username between **2 to 20 characters** and a password between **6 to 12 characters** in length, and will be notified if these specifications are not met.
 Duplicate usernames are **not** allowed and the user will be notified if the username already exists in the database.
 The **password** is **encrypted**.

 The search query can be based on the name of the recipe, nutritional content (e.g. max fat content 25g), and dietary restrictions (e.g. “without nuts”).